Caesurus/CTF_Writeups/2017-GoogleCTF_Quals/wiki/README.md

 Cannot access memory at address 0xffffffffff600009
 ```

 * Now the final solution requires returning to a position in the code where the return address is `init()` offset: `0xe10`.
+Stack location 24 from the initial overwritten return pointer.
+So writing `0xffffffffff600000` 23 times, will set up the stack correctly to return to `init()`.

 * When this is called, code will continue executing and eventually do a `read()`.